PetitPandaRoux/geo-provider-api/README.md

 **env.prototype** contains definition about environmental variables used in the project **api.swagger.docs** is the definition of our api following SWAGGER/OPEN API documentation

+## FURTHER FEATURES

+### COORDINATES CIRCLE PERIMETERS

+In the near future we will check if coordinates given by user